 10.75%

 Rates are approximate and subject to change.
-Always verify current rates with your local tax authority.
+Verify current rates with your local tax authority before filing.

 Airbnb collects and remits TOT automatically in many jurisdictions where it has voluntary collection agreements with local governments.
 However, not all cities are covered, and in some locations Airbnb only collects state or county taxes, leaving the city portion to the host.
 Always verify with your local tax authority whether Airbnb handles your specific TOT obligation.